-If you do not enter the product serial number when you start ColdFusion Builder, you can use the trial version of the full-featured ColdFusion Builder 2.0 for 60 days.
-After the trial expires, you need to purchase a license to continue using all the features.
-If not, ColdFusion Builder switches to a feature-limited Express Edition.
+If you do not enter the product serial number when you start ColdFusion Builder, you can use the trial version of ColdFusion Builder for 60 days.
+Once the trial expires, you need to purchase a license to continue using ColdFusion Builder.